 With £10,000 sat in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?

-Whether you’ve inherited it, saved hard, or had a winning streak at the races, the chances are you’re looking to invest your £10,000 to get your savings working harder for you.
+Whether you’ve inherited it, saved hard, or had a winning streak at the races, the chances are you’re looking for the best place to invest your £10,000 to get your savings working harder for you.

 Investing gives you a better chance of beating inflation, although it does come with the added risk that the value of your investment can go down as well as up.
 That’s why, whether you’re a seasoned investor or a complete novice, it can be daunting investing a lump-sum of £10,000 in one go.